The Xbox Series S has finally been announced!

 - Xbox Series X: specs, price and how it compares to gaming laptops

-We have seen several rumors regarding the price of the Xbox Series S, with one leak back in March from Chinese tech site MyDrivers pointing to a $300 starting price.
-More recent rumors suggest Microsoft will try to bring it in at half the price of the Xbox Series X, placing it in a $200-$250 range.
+The Xbox Series S's $299 price fell in line with several rumors we've heard this year.
+One leak in March from Chinese tech site MyDrivers stated that the Xbox Series S will have a $300 starting price (bingo!).
+More recent rumors from a forum suggested that Microsoft will try to bring it in at half the price of the Xbox Series X, placing it in the $200 to $300 range, which was another accurate statement.

 Xbox Series S design and features

-The latter, of course, would also help to eliminate concerns regarding the performance of the Xbox Series S as users with sufficient bandwidth could stream games beyond the capabilities of the hardware using xCloud.
-This would make the Xbox Series S similar to the Nvidia Shield but with superior standalone performance for local games.
+Using xCloud would eliminate concerns regarding the performance of the Xbox Series S as users with sufficient bandwidth could stream games beyond the capabilities of the hardware using xCloud.
+Our hands-on look at the xCloud beta showed that service is in pretty solid shape already.
+This would make the Xbox Series S similar to the Nvidia Shield but with far superior standalone performance for local games.

 Xbox Series S specs